takemaru/dnet/README.md

 85848.080193479094
 ```

-We finally search for the minimum loss configuration from all feasible
+We search for the minimum loss configuration from all feasible
 configurations enumerated above.

 ```python